Healing My Dairy Intolerance (How To Reintroduce Dairy into Your Diet, too!)

 Even when our nursing journey ended, I had an impossible time attempting to add dairy back into my diet.
 I always had the same extreme symptomatic response - migraines, headaches, flu-like symptoms and days in bed.
 Here’s the bullet point version of what finally changed that:

 Trying raw dairy - this deserves an entire blog post on it’s own!
 Did you know that lactose intolerance is quite legitimate, that nobody is designed to break down lactose in isolation?
 Raw, unpasteurized dairy has two vital enzymes - lactose and lactase, which is the other component needed to actually absorb and assimilate lactose.
-Pasteurizing dairy removes the lactase enzyme, which makes it incredibly hard for our bodies to know what to do with the lactose.
+Pasteurizing dairy removes the lactase enzyme, which makes it incredibly hard for our bodies to know what to do with the lactose by itself.

-Gut support - Thankfully, some of the foods I could include during my five years of major limitation were things like bone broth, gelatin and collagen, grass-fed beef, and coconut products.
+Now keep in mind, we don’t want to make the mistake of going from zero dairy to a glass of milk overnight.
+Slow and steady wins the dairy race!
+More on this in a bit!Gut support - Thankfully, some of the foods I could include during my five years of major limitation were things like bone broth, gelatin and collagen, grass-fed beef, and coconut products.
 Those nutrients and proteins paved the way for my food sensitivity healing!

 Eating MORE - Ultimately, one of the singular factors that helped me come off thyroid medication and heal my body was increasing my overall caloric intake and carbohydrates.
 This may or may not be your journey, but often, under-eating can naturally result in not getting enough nutrients!